-Today, nearly 40 percent of the world population is suffering from water shortage issue, which is expected to reach to four billion by 2050.
-Many countries worldwide have opted desalination of brackish or seawater to meet their water needs.
-But can we view desalination as a sustainable solution?
+Roughly 40 percent of the world’s population faces water shortages today.
+Experts expect that number to hit four billion by 2050.
+Many countries have turned to desalination, treating brackish or seawater to meet their water needs.
+But can we really call desalination a sustainable solution?

-In the last decade, the production costs have decreased by a factor of two.
-It has become possible due to the efforts of water treatment industry and manufacturers of membranes and equipment such as turbines, pumps, and pressure exchangers.
-Desalination works on the reverse osmosis process, which is most efficient to make seawater drinkable.
+In the last ten years, production costs have halved.
+This happened thanks to the water treatment industry and companies that build membranes and equipment like turbines, pumps, and pressure exchangers.
+Desalination uses reverse osmosis, which is the most effective way to make seawater drinkable.

 The Engineering and Environmental Case for Sustainable Desalination

-Desalination sustainability has transformed dramatically over the past two decades.
-Seawater reverse osmosis (SWRO) now accounts for over 65 percent of global desalination capacity, largely displacing thermal distillation methods that consumed 10 to 15 kWh per cubic meter of freshwater produced.
-Modern SWRO plants equipped with isobaric energy recovery devices achieve specific energy consumption of 2.5 to 3.5 kWh per cubic meter, approaching the theoretical thermodynamic minimum of approximately 1.0 kWh per cubic meter.
+seawater-desalination-the-most-viable-solution-to-drought/”>Desalination sustainability has changed a lot in the last two decades.
+Seawater reverse osmosis (SWRO) now handles over 65 percent of global desalination.
+It’s largely replaced older thermal distillation methods, which used 10 to 15 kWh per cubic meter of freshwater.
+Modern SWRO plants, with their isobaric energy recovery devices, use just 2.5 to 3.5 kWh per cubic meter.
+That’s close to the theoretical minimum of about 1.0 kWh per cubic meter.

 Key Technical Advances Driving Cost Reduction

-At utility scale, solar-powered SWRO installations in the Middle East and Australia now produce drinking water at 50 to 80 cents per cubic meter, competitive with conventional freshwater treatment in water-scarce regions.
-Pressure exchanger energy recovery devices recover up to 98 percent of hydraulic energy from the high-pressure concentrate stream, reducing net energy consumption by 30 to 40 percent compared to 1990s systems.
-High-permeability TFC membranes achieve higher water flux at lower operating pressures, reducing both energy use and required membrane surface area by up to 40 percent.
-Subsurface intake systems including beach wells and horizontal directional drilling intakes provide natural pre-filtration, reducing chemical pre-treatment costs and eliminating marine life impingement concerns that affect open ocean intakes.
+For big utility projects, solar-powered SWRO plants in the Middle East and Australia now produce drinking water for 50 to 80 cents per cubic meter.
+That’s competitive with traditional freshwater treatment in places where water is scarce.
+Pressure exchanger energy recovery devices can recover up to 98 percent of the hydraulic energy from the high-pressure concentrate stream.
+This cuts net energy use by 30 to 40 percent compared to systems from the 1990s.
+High-permeability TFC membranes let more water through at lower operating pressures, reducing both energy use and the amount of membrane needed by up to 40 percent.
+Subsurface intake systems, including beach wells and horizontal directional drilling intakes, naturally pre-filter the water.
+This cuts down on chemical pre-treatment costs and avoids harming marine life, which can be an issue with open ocean intakes.

 Brine Management and Environmental Compliance

-The primary environmental concern in desalination is concentrate or brine disposal.
-A typical SWRO plant operating at 45 percent recovery returns concentrate at approximately 1.8 times feedwater salinity.
-Best-practice discharge employs multi-port diffuser systems that rapidly dilute concentrate through turbulent mixing, minimizing benthic zone salinity impact.
-For inland brackish water desalination where ocean discharge is unavailable, Zero Liquid Discharge evaporation and crystallization systems recover salts as commercial by-products, achieving true zero liquid discharge and complete water recovery.
+The main environmental worry with desalination is how to get rid of the concentrate, or brine.
+A typical SWRO plant operating at 45 percent recovery sends back concentrate that’s about 1.8 times saltier than the incoming water.
+The best way to discharge this uses multi-port diffuser systems.
+These quickly dilute the concentrate through turbulent mixing, which keeps salinity low in the seafloor area.
+For inland brackish water desalination, where you can’t discharge into the ocean, Zero Liquid Discharge evaporation and crystallization systems recover salts as commercial by-products.
+This means true zero liquid discharge and complete water recovery.

-AMPAC USA designs commercial and municipal RO systems for both brackish water under 10,000 ppm TDS and seawater applications, with full compliance engineering for EPA and state-level concentrate disposal requirements.
-The UN SDG 6 framework explicitly recognizes desalination as a legitimate strategy for water-stressed nations, and with over 21,000 plants operational globally producing 100 million cubic meters per day, desalination is transitioning from emergency measure to mainstream water infrastructure.
+AMPAC USA builds commercial and municipal RO systems for both brackish water under 10,000 ppm TDS and seawater uses.
+We ensure full compliance with EPA and state-level rules for concentrate disposal.
+The UN SDG 6 framework specifically says desalination is a good strategy for water-stressed nations.
+With over 21,000 plants running globally, producing 100 million cubic meters per day, desalination is moving from an emergency fix to a standard part of water infrastructure.

 AMPAC USA engineers custom water purification systems for commercial, industrial, and emergency applications — from 500 GPD to multi-million GPD.
 Trusted by municipalities, military, and industry worldwide.